-Confession: when Anthropologie’s Jersey Cotton Rosette Quilt blew up on Pinterest in 2011 I was all over it.
-After weeks of hemming and hawing and a few hours scouring the internet to locate the original source in an attempt to find a better price, I took the plunge and ordered the heather grey Rosette Quilt.
+Confession: when Anthropologie’s Jersey Cotton Rosette Quilt blew up on Pinterest I was all over it.
+After weeks of hemming and hawing and a lot of wasted time scouring the internet in an attempt to find a better price, I took the plunge and ordered the heather grey Rosette Quilt.

 FYI: In that research I did discover that “Lazybones” is the original manufacturer of this quilt.
 Although there wasn’t a less expensive purchasing option available then, it looks like currently Lazybone’s original rosette quilt that Anthropologie sells can now be purchased on Amazon for $50-$75 less.

 For the 1st year I had nothing but praise for this delicately feminine quilt.
 I love the depth of color that the heather grey fabric offered and the neutral slightly masculine playfulness of grey in my ultra feminine master bedroom.